Published 09 Apr 2026 Revived Smiles Blog: Exploring Dentures, Retainers, and Nightguards

 Types of Retainers

 There are three main types of retainers, each with its own set of advantages and considerations.
-Your orthodontist or dentist will recommend the best type based on your specific needs and lifestyle.
+Understanding each type will help you make an informed decision about which retainer best fits your specific needs and lifestyle.
 Let’s take a closer look at each option:

 1. Hawley Retainers